stjet/hedgeblog/posts/solving_problems_with_a_timeout.md

 Technically, if the random delay was the same or only a few milliseconds different, the global variable could be looked at the same time, and two winners (or more) could still be announced.

 ... let's not worry about that

-> (A quick update: in several dozen games, after the fix, the two winner situation never happened again.
-It wasn't elegant and it was a dumb solution, but it worked!
-Maybe there was a better solution by fiddling with the database settings, like making database calls queue one at a time?)